shiangyilin/shiangyilin.github.io/_pages/about.md

 I am currently a PhD student in Stanford ICME, advised by Vasilis Syrgkanis.
 Prior to joining Stanford, I received a Bachelor’s degree in Engineering Mathematics & Statistics from UC Berkeley.
 I am broadly interested in the intersection of machine learning and causal inference.

-Publications
+## Publications

 **Lin, Shiangyi**, Hui Lan, and Vasilis Syrgkanis.
 “Learning Treatment Representations for Downstream Instrumental Variable Regression.”

-Teaching
+## Teaching

-Course Assistant for Applied Causal Inference with Machine Learning and AI (MS&E 228 / CS 288, Winter 2026, Stanford)
+Course Assistant for Applied Causal Inference with Machine Learning and AI (MS&E228/CS288, Winter 2026, Stanford)

 <!---